 Delivered through a blended in-school and online experience, the programme supports and prepares you to meet the Teachers’ Standards and provides you with the opportunity to be independently assessed and awarded Qualifed Teacher Status (QTS).The course consists of a QTS preparation and assessment phase.
-During your preparation, you will gradually increase your teaching responsibilities to match 50%-80% of a normal teacher’s timetable, supported by a Tes Pathway Tutor and mentor from your school along the way.
+During your preparation, you will gradually increase your teaching responsibilities, starting at 50% of a normal teacher’s timetable and supported by a Tes Pathway Tutor and mentor from your school along the way.
 When ready, you will be assessed for QTS at your school.

 What do you need to join the programme?

 Before you can apply for your Straight to Teaching QTS programme you will need to: